 How are the results used?

-For over thirty years the OSDUHS has proven to be a valuable resource for school and health professionals working with youth, and has contributed to the evidence-base used by governmental and non-governmental organizations to respond to youth issues, such as substance use prevention and harm reduction programs.
+For 40 years the OSDUHS has proven to be a valuable resource for school and health professionals working with youth and has contributed to the evidence-base used by governmental and non-governmental organizations to respond to youth issues, such as drug use prevention and harm reduction programs.
 The OSDUHS also provides scientific findings that are useful in dispelling myths and misconceptions about youth behaviour, and challenging anecdotal and media reports.

-Below are some specific examples of how the survey results have been used over the past three decades:
+Below are some specific examples of how the survey results have been used during the past four decades:

 - OSDUHS findings have been used in the development of CAMH’s school curriculum guidelines for physical health, mental health, and gambling.

-- The Ontario Ministry of Education and the Ontario Auditor General have used school-related findings, including the bullying estimates, to evaluate school safety in Ontario.
+- The Ontario Ministry of Education and the Ontario Auditor General have used OSDUHS school-related findings, including the bullying trends, to evaluate school safety in Ontario.

-- The current (2012) television and radio campaigns by the Partnership for a Drug-Free Canada to raise awareness about the potential for youth to misuse prescription drugs found in the home, as well to drive after using drugs, were brought about because of recent OSDUHS findings.
+- The current (2012-present) television and radio campaigns by the Partnership for a Drug-Free Canada to raise awareness about the potential for youth to misuse prescription drugs found in the home, as well to drive after using drugs, were brought about because of OSDUHS findings.

-- The OSDUHS provided first Canadian student estimates of other problem behaviours, such as ecstasy use and the potential misuse of OxyContin and other opioid pain relievers (without a prescription); participating in “choking game” (self-asphyxiation for a euphoric feeling); street racing; and problems related to video gaming.
+- The OSDUHS provided first Canadian student estimates of numerous risk and problem behaviours such as: traumatic brain injury, synthetic cannabis use, use of cannabis in an e-cigarette, ecstasy use, the misuse of OxyContin and other opioid pain relievers (without a prescription), participating in the “choking game” (self-asphyxiation for a euphoric feeling), street racing, video gaming problems, and texting while driving.

 - Findings about trends in drug use and mental health have been incorporated in several Canadian sociology and psychology textbooks.

-- The Toronto-specific results are used in the annual Toronto’s Vital Signs Report, the Toronto Police Service’s Environmental Scan, and to evaluate Toronto Public Health’s drug strategy.
+- The Toronto-specific results were used in the annual Toronto’s Vital Signs Report, the Toronto Police Service’s Environmental Scan, and to evaluate Toronto Public Health’s drug strategy.